knowing-me-choose-to-work-with-me/knowing-me-choose-to-work-with-me.github.io/README.md

 - If you have top 3 problems and you care about outcome,result than routine process below might help
     - autonomy to form a small team of my own would be a great help
     - In my view and experience  team with good matching frequency and autonomy(tools,techniques,time-mgmt) does a lot more than expected and as lead or team-member I ensure or contribute to the best of my knowledge
-- normally in big organizations, the buhorizontal-ride
+- normally in big organizations, the horizontal-ride
 - vertical-ride
+- hub and spoke model

 ## Recuriter HR
 - FAQs